Learn from experience

 Four years for beginning freshmen and two years for transfer students.

 We think that students should be the brains behind student life, so we're letting our incoming class decide.
-Upon acceptance, you'll be invited to join our community online and decide what's next for your new university.
+Upon commitment, you'll be invited to join our community online and decide what's next for your new university.

 Florida Poly students may, with prior approval, attend many faculty-led abroad programs offered by other institutions and organizations.
 They may also, with prior approval, receive transfer credit towards their Florida Poly degrees.